eclipse/kuksa.val/kuksa_databroker/README.md

 ./vss-tools/vspec2json.py -I spec spec/VehicleSignalSpecification.vspec vss.json
 ```

-The resulting vss.json can be loaded at startup my supplying the data broker with the command line argument:
+The resulting vss.json can be loaded at startup by supplying the data broker with the command line argument:

 ```shell
 --metadata vss.json